YujiSODE/drGraph/README.md

 1. __Data input__
-   Set data as csv formatted numbers onto input tag.
+   Set data as csv formatted numbers to input tag.
    Color of graph can be selected.

 2. __Drawing graph__